Qovery/qovery-client-go/docs/ClusterAdvancedSettings.md

 `func (o *ClusterAdvancedSettings) HasPlecoResourcesTtl() bool`

 HasPlecoResourcesTtl returns a boolean if a field has been set.

+### GetAwsIamAdminGroup

+`func (o *ClusterAdvancedSettings) GetAwsIamAdminGroup() string`

+GetAwsIamAdminGroup returns the AwsIamAdminGroup field if non-nil, zero value otherwise.

+### GetAwsIamAdminGroupOk

+`func (o *ClusterAdvancedSettings) GetAwsIamAdminGroupOk() (*string, bool)`

+GetAwsIamAdminGroupOk returns a tuple with the AwsIamAdminGroup field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAwsIamAdminGroup

+`func (o *ClusterAdvancedSettings) SetAwsIamAdminGroup(v string)`

+SetAwsIamAdminGroup sets AwsIamAdminGroup field to given value.

+### HasAwsIamAdminGroup

+`func (o *ClusterAdvancedSettings) HasAwsIamAdminGroup() bool`

+HasAwsIamAdminGroup returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)